Tips for Landscaping a DrivewayFour considerations for selecting landscape plants for near a driveway

 Though carpet roses are an excellent plant for driveway edges, they do bear small thorns.
 If too close to the paving, getting in and out of a car without snags can be problematic.
 Keep these plants well back from the edge where the best choice will be low growing heat loving low spreading shrubs.
 The same can be said for entry walks or sidewalks with large adjacent planters where plants may extend beyond their allotted space to encroach on the walking surface.

-- Always remember your car has four sides, and clearances should be considered for engine compartment and trunk, bed or hatch without impacting adjacent planting.
+- Pro Tip: Always remember your car has four sides, and clearances should be considered for engine compartment and trunk, bed or hatch without impacting adjacent planting.

-- If space permits, provide an additional two feet on either side of a driveway parking space to allow passengers to get in and out cleanly.
+- Pro Tip: If space permits, provide an additional two feet on either side of a driveway parking space to allow passengers to get in and out cleanly.

 When a tree is bumped by a car, the impact strips away bark and crushes the conductive tissues underneath.
 The resulting wound becomes a perfect entry point for parasites, which usually kill or deform the tree.
 This is why parking lot planters must have curbs, and your nose-in parking areas should be similarly protected by curb stops.